bootphon/ABX-accent/README.rst

 - `Forced Alignment
   <https://docs.cognitive-ml.fr/abkhazia/abkhazia_force_align.html>`_
-is used for.

 - `H5features
   <http://h5features.readthedocs.org/en/latest/h5features.html>`_
   The features can be calculated in numpy via external tools, and made compatible with this package with the `h5features module.

-- `Item files`_
+- `Item files`
-  is used for.
+  generate the item files that will be used on ABX.

 - `task module
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#task-module>`_ is
   used for creating a new task and preprocessing.

 - `distances package
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.distances.html>`_ is